 para marimba y dos percusionistas | for marimba and two percussionists

-Originally written for marimba and two percussionists in July 2016, Quito - Ecuador.
+"Quinde" originally composed for marimba and two percussionists in July 2016, Quito, Ecuador.

-This work describes the flight of an emblematic traditional bird in Ecuadorian fauna: the hummingbird, also known as Quinde (coming from the Quichua languaje: Quindi)
+This work describes the flight of an emblematic traditional bird in Ecuadorian fauna: the hummingbird, also known as Quinde (derived from the Quichua language: Quindi).

-Making use of the technical resources of the contemporary marimba brings out the virtuosity of the performer who recounts the daily life of this incredible bird.
-Nature, which is always next to the bird, converts its existence into a mosaic of atmospheres.
+By utilizing the technical capabilities of the contemporary marimba, it showcases the virtuosity of the performer while narrating the daily life of this incredible bird.
+Nature, always in close proximity to the bird, transforms its existence into a mosaic of atmospheres.

 DETAILS OF THE WORK